 Finally, desserts.
 The desserts appear to be the same throughout the whole of The Palm.
 We opted for the Honeycomb Cheesecake (£5.95) and the Salted Caramel Brownie (£5.95).

-Above all Liberty Brown is a really nice destination in terms of rustic, American style decor and a really great atmosphere as it’s busy and the busy tables around create a welcoming vibe.
-The staff are really attentive and super friendly and the food is really good.
+Above all, in conclusion, Liberty Brown is a really nice destination in terms of rustic, American style decor and a really great atmosphere as it’s busy and the busy tables around create a welcoming vibe.
+Most importantly the staff are really attentive and super friendly and the food is really good.
 It’s somewhere we certainly will be back to again in the future.

 Disclaimer: This meal was provided complimentary, all views are our own.
 Read more about disclosure here.